 - Sonar (A decent software I have used when started my studio)

-With DAW’s there are few other software which you should use to produce the best quality music.
+With DAW’s there are a few other software that you should use to produce the best quality music.
 Here are they.

 - Effect Plugins (Waves, UAD, iZotope, Lexicon etc)